What We Offer

 Some of the Advantages of Being a KAMA Member

-• Participate in regularly scheduled video training sessions that cover curriculum material for teaching students, advanced curriculum instruction, and discussion of questions that arise during training/teaching.
+Participate in monthly video training sessions that cover curriculum material for teaching students, advanced curriculum instruction, and discussion of questions that arise during training/teaching.

 KAMA has chapters in California, Nevada, Arizona, Colorado and Germany.
 If you are interested in bringing DeCuerdas Eskrima into your established school or would like to create a training group, please CONTACT US.